anhstudios/swganh-docs/cookbook/plugins/best_practices.rst

 * ``LICENSE``: The full license for the plugin code;
 * ``resources/config/my_plugin.cfg.dist``: The default configuration file for your plugin;
 * ``resources/doc/index.rst``: The root file for the plugin documentation.

+Python scripts/modules used by your plugin should be placed under the ``resources/scripts`` directory to ensure they are installed in the proper location after building.

 .. note::